unoplatform/uno/doc/articles/get-started.md

 3. Close and reopen Visual Studio.
 4. Reopen XAML documents.

+### Creating an app with Uno - tutorial

+See the [Creating an App tutorial](getting-started-tutorial-1.md) for a step-by-step guide to creating a working app with Uno.

 ## Next steps

 * The Uno Platform promotes a 'UWP-first' development approach.
 Microsoft's [documentation](https://docs.microsoft.com/en-us/windows/uwp/develop/) on the UWP framework is an essential resource.